-"It is not what you say, but how you say it"
+"It is not what you say, but how you say it."

 Communication is the method of getting it out there.
-Too often communicating in the relationship means argument, this causes tension and as a result, communication is avoided completely.
+Too often, communicating in the relationship means argument, this causes tension, and as a result, communication is avoided completely.
 Communicating the wrong way can cause further conflict in the relationship.

 There may be an occasion( or many) where one of the partners offends the other.
-When that individual fails to communicate the hurt the offense caused, he/she will keep those negative emotions in their heart causing resentment.
+When that individual fails to communicate the hurt the offense caused, he/she will keep those negative emotions in their heart, causing resentment.
 This is where the root cause of conflict needs to be evaluated.
 At times the person will seem discontent or upset and will not say why.
 The person can also become distant, causing the other individual to think that they are not interested in the relationship.

 4. Finger Pointing or Criticism

 The most annoying thing is to be surrounded by a person who criticizes everything you do.
 The second most annoying thing is being surrounded by someone who claims that everything is your fault.
 Sometimes in relationships, this is the case.
-One partner accuses the other about everything that goes wrong or finds that he/she has a better way of doing things.
+One partner accuses the other about everything that goes wrong or finds that they have a better way of doing things.
 The funny part of this is that when things do go right, that person claims responsibility right away.

 5. Unrealistic or Distorted Expectations

 This was a big one for me.
-You all have heard of "Prince Charming", "Happily Ever After" and so on.
+You all have heard of "Prince Charming," "Happily Ever After," and so on.
 Well, sorry to burst your bubble, but it is not real.
 I grew up watching romantic movies and fairy tales that told me that somewhere existed a perfect man for me and that I would be happy.
-I thought there was nothing I need to do but wait for such great man.
+I thought there was nothing I needed to do but wait for such a great man.
 After kissing a few frogs, I realized there seemed to be an extinction of such men.
 Life experiences taught me that you have to build the life and happiness you want.
 Yes, a loving and accepting person at your side helps a lot, but you can't force that person to make you happy.
 Happiness is your responsibility.
 Many relationships have conflicts because one or both individuals feel that their expectations are not being met.
-Often, these expectations are unrealistic or distorted and the person will need a wake-up call back to reality.
+Often, these expectations are unrealistic or distorted, and the person will need a wake-up call back to reality.